Available flutes

 If you are interested in one of the flutes below, please email me on dc@secondvoiceflutes.co.uk and we can take it from there.
 I will gladly supply more information and answer queries if necessary.
 If you want to send me your handprints (for details on doing this see the Contact and Ordering page), I can advise you on whether the hole spacing on your chosen flute should be comfortable for you to play.

-Before we start though, for those unfamiliar with it, a word about Black Limba (aka Afara or Korina) which is used in some of the flutes below.
+Before we start though, a word about Black Limba (aka Afara or Korina) which is used in four of the flutes below and may be unfamiliar to some.
 This is an African 'hard' wood, although it is lighter in weight than most.
 It has been used in quality musical instruments, particularly guitars, for many years and is revered for its tonal qualities.
 It is wonderfully resonant, being somewhere between Honduras Mahogany and English Walnut, although the sapwood of some trees is so open grained and pitted that it can come close to Western Red Cedar in feel and tone.
 Most importantly, it is not on any CITES appendices or the IUCN Red List of Threatened Species.

 AVAILABLE FLUTES